magistermaks/VirusGame/README.md

 # Building
 Use `./gradlew build` (or `./gradlew.bat build` on Windows) to compile the project.
 Compiled distribution with dependencies should be generated in `./build/distributions`

+# Running
+If you don't want to build the game yourself, you can download the latest release, extract it, and run the `VirusGameGradle-*.jar` inside, if you have problems with permissions on unix-like systems use `java -jar VirusGameGradle-*.jar` to run the jar, or give it execute permission using `chmod +x`

 # License
 The code (with the assets) committed to this fork is licensed under a [MIT License](https://choosealicense.com/licenses/mit), as the original repository lacks copyright information the parts of software that are unmodified from the it are NOT covered by this license.